HamidKR/CSE480/course_info/summer_2024.md

 ### Honors Option

 To earn an Honors experience in CSE 480, a student will be working on a customized database project.
-To initiate the process, the student should should come up with a database project, write up a description then send to the instructor for comments and approval.
+To initiate the process, the student should come up with a database project, write up a description then send to the instructor for comments and approval.
 The description also had to include a schedule for completing the project.
 At the end of the semester (the final week), the student needed to provide a final report and do a demonstration of their project.
 The final report needs to include a database relationship diagram,